 Enhanced 1st Degree Felony charges will apply if the value of the vehicle stolen is over 200,000.00.
 The penalties include a potential fine of up to 50,000.00 in addition to a prison term that ranges from 5 to 99 years.

 Arrested for Auto Theft in Houston?

-Attorney Christian Capitaine has been dedicated to defending the people of Houston & Harris County, TX for over 15 years, if you need help, don’t hesitate to call the Capitaine Law Firm, experience defense attorneys for persons facing auto theft accusations.
+Attorney Christian Capitaine has been dedicated to defending the people of Houston & Harris County, TX for over 15 years.
+If you need help, don’t hesitate to call the Capitaine Law Firm, experienced defense attorneys for persons facing auto theft accusations.